josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🎪_racialised_projection_as_harassment.md

 ## 🌌 Constellations

-🎪 🐅 🍋 🧿 🪩 — Frames racialised projection as containment theatre and irony loop.
+🎪 🐅 🍋 🧿 🪩 — frames racialised projection as containment theatre and irony loop.
 🎪 evokes the carnival stage of harassment-as-performance; 🐅 marks predatory mimicry; 🍋 cuts acid into the tone; 🧿 fixes the forensic gaze; 🪩 reflects the digital mirror where irony becomes mask.

 **Cultural & media echoes:**